Literature: Modern and Contemporary

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- apply critical reading habits, interpretive analysis, research, and effective communication to the field of English studies
+- Demonstrate critical reading habits, interpretive analysis, research, and effective communication, with particular application to the field of English studies.

-- describe and analyse some of the key features of a range of texts from the modern period through to contemporary literature
+- Understand and be able to describe some of the key features of a range of texts from the modern to the contemporary.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.